-One of main pillars of BT's strategy in recent years was the contribution to the development of the Romania's banking penetration and digitalization, managing to increase the number of digitized customers to 85% as of 31 December 2022.
-BT is perceived as one of the most digitalized bank in the country and BT Pay (mobile wallet) is one of the first banking and payments superapp in Romania.
+One of main pillars of BT's strategy in recent years was the contribution to the development of the Romania's banking penetration and digitalization, managing to increase the number of digitized customers to 3.7 million, representing 89% of the active clients as of 31 December 2023 (31 December 2022: 3.3 million digitized customers, representing 85% of the active customer base).
+BT is perceived as one of the most digitalized bank in the country and BT Pay (mobile wallet) is one of the first banking and payments super-app in Romania.
 Digitalisation brings significant benefits to customers (real-time access to their account information, immediate payments and transfers, faster banking, etc.) and helps the BT streamline its processes and continuously improve the services offered to customers.